Originally published May 12, 2021. Updated July 8.

 Who should I watch for in the Olympic triathlon races?

-It’s a little hard to say this far out who will be on form in July, but in the women’s races the biggest names have to be: 2019 world champion and American Katie Zaferes, 2017 world champion Bermudan Flora Duffy (who’s come back from injury now), and the British squad of Georgia Taylor-Brown, Jess Learmonth, and 2018 world champion Vicky Holland.
+It’s a little hard to say, but in the women’s races the biggest names have to be: 2019 world champion and American Katie Zaferes, 2017 world champion Bermudan Flora Duffy (who’s come back from injury now), and the British squad of Georgia Taylor-Brown, Jess Learmonth, and 2018 world champion Vicky Holland.
 Both Taylor-Brown and Learmonth have excelled over the COVID year and proven themselves contenders.
-Don’t count out American Taylor Spivey, the Netherlands’ Rachel Klamer, or Australian’s like Ashleigh Gentle.
+Don’t count out Americans Taylor Knibb or Summer Rappaport, Dutchwoman Maya Kingma, or Australians like Ashleigh Gentle.

 On the men’s side, it’s hard to bet against French world champ Vincent Luis, who has been dominant for the last two years.
 He, however, has a number of countrymen close on his heels—the French men’s team may be the hardest team to make in the world, right next to the U.S. and British women’s teams.
 (It’ll also make for a close U.S.-French rivalry in the relay.)
-Of course, the three-time world champion (2016, 2017, 2018) Spaniard Mario Mola will be looking to upset Luis.
-He may be joined by countryman and veteran Javier Gomez—although one of the most decorated short-course athletes in history, Gomez has since moved on to long-course.
-70.3 world champ Gustav Iden will also look to lead a Norwegian squad, and the Brits will be led by Olympic medalist Jonny Brownlee.
+Of course, the three-time world champion (2016, 2017, 2018) Spaniard Mario Mola will be looking to upset Luis, as will the Norwegian squad of world champ Kristian Blummenfelt and 70.3 world champ Gustav Iden.
+The Brits will be led by Olympic medalist Jonny Brownlee and up-and-comer Alex Yee.
+And American Morgan Pearson has proven at races this spring that he’s a surprise contender for a medal.

 What about Gwen Jorgensen?

 After winning gold in Rio, Jorgensen moved from tri to running.
-She’ll attempt to qualify in the 10,000m on the track at the U.S. Olympic Track & Field Trials June 18-27.
+She attempted to qualify in the 5,000m and 10,000m on the track, but missed out on the team.

 And Alistair Brownlee?

-The two-time gold medalist has not yet been named to the British team—though his younger brother, Jonny, has.
-Despite moving on to long-course, Alistair has expressed his desire to make the Tokyo team his final Olympics.
-The British selection committee will now likely have a tough choice between him and up-and-comer Alex Yee.
+The two-time gold medalist was not named to the British team—though his younger brother, Jonny, was.
+Despite moving on to long-course, Alistair attempted to make his final Olympics, but struggled with injury and up-and-comer Alex Yee, who won the WTCS Leeds race in June, was selected for the team instead.

 Will the U.S. medal?